Europe for Cruisers logo

 Crew and service

-Windstar Cruises is a subsidiary of Holland-America Line, and it follows HAL's tradition of using mostly British and Dutch officers.
+Windstar Cruises used to be a subsidiary of Holland-America Line, and it follows HAL's tradition of using mostly British and Dutch officers.
 Serving and housekeeping staff are largely from the Philippines and Indonesia, and the cruise staff on my voyage were Americans and Europeans.

 Officers.
-Captain Mark Boylin, master of the Wind Surf, is a genial Englishman who sounds like a BBC announcer and could easily be cast in a movie role as a British naval officer.
-His second-in-command on the passenger side, hotel manager Robert De Carlo, is an Australian who obviously loves his job.
-(After a port call in Amalfi, he proudly pointed to the oversize lemons that he'd bought in a local market to decorate the Veranda restaurant's buffet line.)
+Captain Mark Boylin, master of the Wind Surf during my cruise, is a genial Englishman who sounds like a BBC announcer and could easily be cast in a movie role as a British naval officer.
+His second-in-command on the passenger side, hotel manager Robert De Carlo, was an Australian who obviously loves his job.
+(After a port call in Amalfi, Mr. De Carlo proudly pointed to the oversize lemons that he'd bought in a local market to decorate the Veranda restaurant's buffet line.)

 Crew.
 If I had to pick two words to describe the housekeeping, restaurant, and housekeeping staff, I'd choose "friendly" and "warm."
 The waiters, bartenders, and stewards on my voyage were courteous without being stuffy, and many--presumably those who'd been on the Wind Surf for a while--were as comfortable with passengers as they were attentive.